 One of the most popular rides at Epcot is Mission: SPACE.
 It is a thrill ride that simulates spaceflight, using a centrifugal motion simulator to replicate G-force during takeoff.
-It goes up to 2.5 Gs, when you can physically feel the pressure exerted on your body.
+It goes up to 2.5 Gs – you can physically feel the pressure exerted on your body.
 The “crew” (riders) even have roles they are responsible for controlling during the mission.

 Mission: SPACE gets around 1,600 people through its doors in a single hour.
 It is estimated that 32% of people on an average day would book a “FastPass+” ticket, which allows attendees to take much shorter lines when waiting for rides.
 However, the pass needs to be booked ahead of time, and you can only use this pass on three rides per day.
 Otherwise, the “Standby” queue is the normal and default queue.

-Each queue required different information, however this lacked clarity, causing confusion.
+Each queue required different information, however, this lacked clarity and caused confusion.

 Consequence: I heard many people commenting that the Fastpass+ queue wait time was 10 minutes according to the sign, which was apparently quite long for FP+ and was half the signed wait time of the Standby queue (20 minutes).
 Because of this, these visitors opted to queue in the Standby lane and save their Fastpass+ for another ride.